dmitriisem/PaylocityBugChallenge/README.md

 8) Send the same DELETE request again;

 **Expected result:**
-One of the "400" error codes shown.
+One of the "400" error codes shown and error message in the response body.

 **Actual result:**
 Success "200" code shown.